-To avoid committing unsafe acts, we must make safety our top priority in every task we perform.

-We must adopt an attitude that our primary goal is doing every job as safely as possible.
-Maintaining this attitude will help us recognize situations where use of cell phones would not only interfere with our ability to perform our tasks without injury, but also hinder us from completing our jobs in a timely manner.

-We must be able to recognize and reject the excuses we often make for texting when we know it is unsafe or prohibited by policy.

-We must be willing to speak up when we see people putting themselves in harm's way by texting while performing their job duties.

-It takes "two to text."
-If you are on the receiving end of prohibited or unsafe texts being sent at work, don't respond.
-Let senders know, in person, that texting at work is unsafe and inappropriate and that you will not participate.

-Like other safety issues, putting a stop to dangerous texting or other distracting phone use requires a culture of speaking up and refusing to participate.
+- To avoid committing unsafe acts, we must make safety our top priority in every task we perform. - We must adopt an attitude that our primary goal is doing every job as safely as possible.
+Maintaining this attitude will help us recognize situations where use of cell phones would not only interfere with our ability to perform our tasks without injury, but also hinder us from completing our jobs in a timely manner. - We must be able to recognize and reject the excuses we often make for texting when we know it is unsafe or prohibited by policy. - We must be willing to speak up when we see people putting themselves in harm's way by texting while performing their job duties. - It takes "two to text."
+If you are not allowed to receive texts while you are at work, don't respond.
+Let senders know, in person, that texting at work is unsafe and inappropriate and that you will not respond during work hours. - Like other safety issues, putting a stop to dangerous texting or other distracting phone use requires a culture of speaking up and refusing to participate.
 When employees help to create this type of work environment, they create a safe workplace for everyone.